ripanmukherjee/Robotic-Greeter/Installation_Documents/PostgreSQL_pgAdmin_Installation/README.rst

 2. Install via shell scripts:
 *********************************
-On the other hand you can run the shell script PostgreSQL_pgAdmin_Installation.sh_ in the PostgreSQL_pgAdmin_Installation folder.
-By running this program, it will automatically install postgres and pgAdmin4 for you.
+On the other hand, you can run the shell script PostgreSQL_pgAdmin_Installation.sh_ in the PostgreSQL_pgAdmin_Installation folder.
+By running this program, it will automatically install Postgres and pgAdmin4 for you.

 .. _PostgreSQL_pgAdmin_Installation.sh: https://github.com/ripanmukherjee/Robotic-Greeter/blob/master/Installation_Documents/PostgreSQL_pgAdmin_Installation/PostgreSQL_pgAdmin_Installation.sh